sarveshveera/api-chatbot/README.md

 hi
 this is an ai chatbot
 my first time
-so i'll stuff as time goes on
-i dont care what you do with it
+so i'll add stuff as time goes on i dont care what you do with it